Math in the Movies: Pi

 The story of Pi centers on a mathematician named Max Cohen, a self professed number theorist - although he never specifies what qualifies him for this title - who spends his days analyzing the stock market and wiping the blood off of his upper lip (I know what you're thinking, and no, he's not a cage fighter - that would've made the film way better).
 As he comes closer to "unlocking the secrets" of the stock market (whatever that means), several interested parties begin to come out of the woodwork, all with their own self-interest at heart.

 From a math perspective, how does this film stack up?
 Unfortunately, the answer is poorly.
-Those wishing to learn some math from their pop culture would be better off with an episode of Sesame Street, or perhaps some School House Rock.
-In fact, pretty much any math pop culture reference you can think of would probably fare better.
+Those wishing to learn some math from their pop culture would be better off with an episode of Sesame Street, or perhaps some School House Let's take a closer look at the stereotypes propagated by this film.

 As I've said before, this isn't at all a realistic depiction of mathematicians.
 While there are certainly computational savants amongst us, it is just as common, if not more so, to encounter a mathematician who will willingly admit that he or she is no good at computation.
 Many mathematicians even take pride in such assertions.
 Mathematics is as much about doing multiplication in your head as cooking is about opening jars with your bare hands. -1.